 We also have an interest in the role of collagens and collagen-modifying proteins in other tissues, including the lung and the reproductive system and are doing some work also in these directions.

 Besides my departmental colleagues, I have close ties with other faculty on campus that work on bone, including Drs.
 Manolagas, Jilka, Weinstein, O’Brien, Almeida, Zhao, Porter, Iyer, Ambrogini, Ferreira, Xiong and others and have weekly joint meeting with them to discuss ongoing projects and present our work.
 We also collaborate with other bone and non-bone researchers on campus as well as with colleagues in the US and the rest of the world.

-I currently teach muscle and bone physiology within the Musculoskeletal and Skin Block (MSKSK) to the second year Medical Students and to the Graduate Student within the General Physiology course (PHYO 5103).
+I currently teach muscle and bone physiology within the Musculoskeletal and Skin Block (MSKSK) to the second-year medical students and to the graduate students within the General Physiology course (PHYO 5103).